ubuvoid/writings/protomolecule/index.md

 Computer science was discovered by a transgender woman, used to save 14 million lives, and usurped by white supremacist empire to create a weapon of unimaginable death.

+That transgender woman died three months after Castle Bravo.

+Of suicide.

+By cyanide inhalation.

+("Disputed").

 Technology changes everything.